aliok/secim-batch-plain-operator/README.md

 ### Running in the cluster / Cluster icinde calistirma

-The operator code is currently using a hardcoded out-of-cluster config.
+The controller code is currently using a hardcoded out-of-cluster config.
 That means, if you want to run it in the cluster, you need to modify the code LOL :)

 This is not that much of a work, but it is not in my point of experimenting with Kubernetes API.
 I don't care!